- Clear boundaries and a strong sense of group identity around utilizing the resource.

 David Hume “Of The Original Contract”

 Morality is not the same as Politics.
-Unfortunately, most critics and adherents of Social Contract Theory, simply repeat Hobbes’s mistake of imposing a political solution on a moral problem.
-Allegiance, if it is not just the allegiance of subordinates to their dominant, is based on fidelity - the fidelity that each human has to the moral system itself.
+Unfortunately, both critics and adherents of Social Contract Theory, simply repeat Hobbes’s mistake of imposing a political solution on a moral problem.
+Allegiance, if it is not just the allegiance of subordinates to a dominant, is based on fidelity - the fidelity that each human has to the moral system itself.
 Without a moral system to begin with, allegiance to a rule-governed political system would be impossible and we would find ourselves in the equivalent of De Waal’s Chimpanzee Politics, which is to say, where the only allegiance is to the Ape dominance hierarchy.

 Of all forms of normativity, morality packs the most “punch.”
 A lot of our most primitive and powerful emotions are driven by our moral concerns.
 Compared to them, other forms of normativity can seem much weaker.
 That is one of the reasons that I think that all forms of normativity come from an original moral system.
 Here is another reason: commitment to a moral system is developmental and occurs mostly in childhood.
 When we reach a certain level of maturity we are considered to be true moral agents, and no longer dependents.

 The length of time it takes to be considered an adult, with all the responsibilities this entails, is much longer than the time it takes children to successfully speak a language.
 Children master their first language by the time they are six years old, but it takes three times that age to be considered a legal adult in many societies.